microsoft/Git-Learning-Series/2-github/README.md

 ## How’d it Go?
 Congratulations!
 You have successfully cloned this open-source project.
-Please take this quick survey to give use your thoughts on this lesson & challenge!
+Please take this quick [survey](https://aka.ms/vsgitlearn-1-survey) to give use your thoughts on this lesson & challenge!

-## Bonus
+## What's Next?
 Check out more open-source projects on GitHub:
 *	[Trending C# repositories on GitHub today](https://github.com/trending/c%23)
 *	[halls7588/Data_Structures_in_15_Languages](https://github.com/halls7588/Data_Structures_in_15_Languages)